 - 1 ½ Tablespoons /15 g softened butter cut into small pieces

-- 170 ml milk lukewarm (it should make a soft dough but you can add up to about 30ml/extra if needed)
+- ⅔ cup / 160ml milk lukewarm (it should make a soft dough but you can add up to about 30ml/extra if needed)

 - oil for greasing

-- 15 g/1/2oz semolina or polenta plus extra for dusting
+- 1 Tablespoon semolina or polenta for dusting

 Sift the flour into a large mixing bowl.
-Sprinkle the yeast on one side the flour and the salt into the other side of the flour.
-Add the sugar, butter, buttermilk and milk, then mix all the ingredients together to form a soft dough.
+Add the yeast, sugar and salt into the flour.
+Using your fingertips, rub the butter into the flour.
+Pour in the warmed buttermilk and milk, then mix all the ingredients together to form a soft dough.

 Turn the mixture out onto a lightly floured surface and knead for 5 to10 minutes, or until soft, smooth and stretchy.
 SEE NOTE 1

 Lightly grease a large bowl with oil.
 Place the dough in the oiled bowl, cover and leave to rise for about ½ hour, or until doubled in size.

 Dust the work surface with a mixture of the semolina or polenta

 Tip the dough out onto the work surface and roll out to about into ½ inch/1 ½ cm thick.